About

 Amenities

-Three high-speed detachable quad chairlifts, one fixed-grip triple, and a snow carpet provide a smooth and efficient ride up the slopes.
-All major lifts meet at the summit, making it easy for families and ski groups to reunite.
-A wide variety of terrain keeps everyone—from beginners to experts—engaged all day long.
+Three high-speed detachable quad chairlifts, one fixed-grip triple chairlift, and a convenient snow carpet provide smooth, efficient access across the mountain.
+All major lifts meet at the summit, making it easy for families and groups to reconnect while exploring Terry Peak’s wide variety of terrain throughout the day.
 Trail Map

-Recent snowmaking upgrades have expanded both terrain coverage and pumping capacity, increasing snowmaking coverage at Terry Peak to 85%.
+Recent investments in snowmaking infrastructure have significantly expanded both terrain coverage and pumping capacity, increasing snowmaking capabilities to approximately 85% of the mountain.
+Enhanced snowmaking now supports additional trails, including Little Hope, Missing Link, Millsite, and Little Phil, helping ensure outstanding conditions throughout the season.
+We have expanded both terrain coverage and pumping capacity, increasing snowmaking coverage at Terry Peak to 85%.
 Slopes now offering snowmaking include Little Hope, Missing Link, Millsite, and Little Phil.

-Stewart Lodge serves as the main base area and features a full-service ski and snowboard rental shop, the Mountain Shop, and Stewart Bar and Grill.
+Stewart Lodge serves as the resort’s primary base area and offers everything guests need for a full day on the mountain, including a full-service ski and snowboard rental department, the Mountain Shop, and the popular Stewart Bar & Grill.

-Just west of Stewart Lodge is the fully certified PSIA (Professional Ski Instructors of America) and AASI (American Association of Snowboard Instructors) Learning Center.
-The Ski School offers affordable, all-inclusive learn-to-ski and snowboard group lesson packages.
-Private and adaptive lessons are also available, providing a more personalized, one-on-one learning experience.
+Located just west of Stewart Lodge, the fully certified PSIA (Professional Ski Instructors of America) and AASI (American Association of Snowboard Instructors) Learning Center provides affordable, all-inclusive learn-to-ski and snowboard lesson packages.
+Private and adaptive lessons are also available for guests seeking personalized instruction and one-on-one coaching.

-To the east of Stewart Lodge, guests will find the Guest Services and Administration offices, where lost items can be recovered, and assistance is available as needed.
+To the east of Stewart Lodge, the Guest Services and Administration offices are available to provide information, support, and lost-and-found services.

-Daily lift tickets, rentals, and lessons may be purchased through the online store beginning 14 days before arrival.
-Guests can save money on Friday–Sunday and holiday lift tickets by purchasing early. https://terrypeak.connectintouch.com/login
+Guests may conveniently purchase lift tickets, rentals, and lessons through the online store beginning 14 days prior to arrival.
+Early online purchases for Friday–Sunday and holiday lift tickets offer additional savings opportunities.

-A variety of events are scheduled throughout the season.
+Throughout the winter season, Terry Peak hosts a variety of exciting events and activities for guests of all ages.
 Please visit the Terry Peak Events Calendar for detailed information.

 Ski Season & Hours